Deduplicate Across Salesforce Leads and Contacts

 How to Merge Duplicate Individuals Looking at Both Leads and Contacts

-Your company is running into issues because the same person exists in Salesforce as both a lead and a contact.
+Your company is experiencing issues because the same person appears in Salesforce as both a lead and a contact.
 However, looking for duplicates in the combined pool of leads and contacts can't be done using native Salesforce features.

 Insycle's Merge Duplicates module can identify duplicate records and merge them flexibly, in bulk, using advanced rules and master record selection logic.
 You can deduplicate across Salesforce leads and contacts simply by clicking a checkbox.